xdmushui/partner-center-sdk/develop/get-a-list-of-products-by-customer.md

 ---
 title: Get a list of products (by customer)
-description: Gets a collection of products by customer. ms.assetid: ms.date: 10/21/2019 ms.localizationpriority: medium
+description: You can use a customer identifier to get a collection of products by customer. ms.assetid: ms.date: 10/23/2019 ms.localizationpriority: medium
 ---